kazurayam/How_to_let_TestCases_in_a_TestSuite_to_quit_once_a_TestCase_failed/README.md

 #### Test Listener

-You will wonder how `Advisor` is informed if the status preceding Test Cases (passed or failed)?
+You will wonder how `Advisor` is informed of the status preceding Test Cases (passed or failed)?
 The trick is performed by a Test Listener.

 [Test Listeners/TL1](Test%20Listeners/TL1.groovy)